nicenicegame/refactoring-exercise/README.md

     - Then do Refactoring->Rename again.
     - Any difference?

-5. Rename `addTopping` in Pizza.
+5. Rename `addTopping` in Pizza to `add_topping`.
 Did the IDE also rename it in pizzashop?

 6. Run the code.
-Verify the results are the same.
+Verify the code works the same.

 ## 3. Extract Method